Supported Brokers & Platforms

 These two words mean different things in MimikTrader, and mixing them up is the most common source of confusion when setting things up:

-- A connection is a single authorized link to a broker login — one Tradovate OAuth authorization, or one ProjectX username/API-key pair.
+- A connection is a single authorized link to a broker login — one Tradovate OAuth authorization, one ProjectX username/API-key pair, or one Rithmic username/password.
 You create one connection per broker login you have.

 - An account is an individual trading account underneath a connection — a specific balance, a specific account number.
 A single connection can, and usually does, cover multiple accounts.
 For example, one Tradovate login might have a personal live account, a demo account, and two prop firm evaluation accounts all under it — that's four accounts surfaced through one connection.